 Nicholas shows the artist’s elder son wearing a canvas parka, so the viewer can hear the coat crinkle while he moves, in a palette of browns, as the red-lipped child calmly holds himself, grimacing, distant and indifferent in pain.

-And Faraway shows Jamie, looking evil, upon the loss of a lead soldier, with the denim of his jeans standing bold against the complementary colors of an orangy field.
+And Faraway shows the artist’s younger son, looking evil, upon the loss of a lead soldier, with the denim of his jeans standing bold against the complementary colors of an orangy field.

 Like the paintings, the subjects are full of secrets, and I don’t want to know how these creatures lived in their own underworlds.